cardmix/relayer-setup/RUN.md

 1. Move to the encoins-tools folder and execute ```run.sh```.

-2. Wait until cardano-wallet is fully [synchronized](https://github.com/encryptedcoins/encoins-tools/blob/main/run.md#When-is-cardano-walleet-fully-synchronized?).
+2. Wait until cardano-wallet is fully [synchronized](https://github.com/encryptedcoins/encoins-tools/blob/main/RUN.md#When-is-cardano-wallet-fully-synchronized?).

 3. Press enter.

-## When is cardano-walleet fully synchronized?
+## When is cardano-wallet fully synchronized?

 When you see message like this: